RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 ### Determining plus/minus modifiers

-**To earn a "plus" on your base grade:** Satisfy all the requirements for a grade in the table above but go one level higher on either Learning Targets or Application/Analysis exams.
+**To earn a "plus" on your base grade:** Do *one* of the following:

-**To earn a "minus" on your base grade:** Do *one* of the following.
+- Satisfy all the requirements for a grade in the table above but go one level higher on either Learning Targets or Application/Analysis exams; *or*

-- Satisfy all the requirements for a base grade except engagement credits; *or*,
+- Earn *Master* on all of the Core Learning Targets twice: Once through Learning Target Exams during the regular semester, and a second time at the final exam.

-- Fail to earn a *Success* mark on one or more of the Core Learning Targets on the final exam.
+**To earn a "minus" on your base grade:** Satisfy all the requirements for a base grade except engagement credits.

 Earning both a plus and a minus by doing combinations of the above, results in no modification of the base grade (they "cancel out").
 Doing *both* requirements for the "minus" does not result in any additional modification (i.e. it does not result in a one-letter grade penalty, just a minus).